-For many channel customers (distributors, retailers and farmers), rebates play an important role in cash flow and profitability.
+For many channel customers, rebates play an important role in cash flow and profitability.
 Timed well, the same rebate dollars can be used to enhance customer relationships.

 Many Manufacturers use rebates early in the season to enhance the effectiveness of their marketing programs.
 Let’s dive into some areas to consider with early rebates.